 - Display items in creative ways.
 For example, set up a sample prayer corner.

-- Offer hospitality–a warm greeting and in some cases, coffee and/or tea–for patrons while they browse.
+- Offer hospitality–coffee and/or tea–for patrons while they browse.

 - Create a “Basics of Orthodoxy” display with introductory books about Christianity and Orthodoxy.